 Secure Dynamic Update with TSIG on Windows clients?

-> You may be stuck since MS signature's not TSIG compatible.
+You may be stuck since MS signature's not TSIG compatible.
+It sounds

-> It sounds like you want to allow dynamic updates to your DNS from
+like you want to allow dynamic updates to your DNS from sources that you

 More information about the bind-users